 Taylor County Emergency Shelter is opened.
 The Gadsden Outreach Office is donated by the community.
 The Capital Campaign supports construction of our new Leon County Emergency Shelter and Child Care Center.

 Three phases of our Transitional Housing Program open in Leon County.

 Spanish-speaking capacity is developed across all agency services.

 Renovation of the Taylor County Emergency Shelter.

-Strength through partnerships: Refuge House-DCF Child Welfare collaboration promotes family safety in 8 counties.
+Strength through partnerships: Refuge House-DCF Child Welfare collaboration promotes family safety in eight counties.
 Our InVEST partnership with the Leon County Sheriff’s Office promotes perpetrator accountability and enhanced advocacy services.

 Refuge House opens stand-alone Sexual Assault Forensic Examination (SAFE) Center.